KarloKorbar/multimodal_depression_detection/Chapters/5_implementing_multimodal_fusion.md

 The third approach, intermediate or hybrid fusion, represents a carefully balanced compromise between the previous two methods.
 This technique combines features at intermediate levels of processing, after modality-specific preprocessing but before final decision-making.
 The hybrid approach preserves the ability to apply specialized processing to each modality while enabling the learning of cross-modal patterns through carefully designed fusion layers.
 While this method introduces additional architectural complexity and requires more careful consideration of hyperparameter tuning, its flexibility and potential for capturing sophisticated cross-modal interactions make it particularly suitable for depression detection.

-In our implementation, we have adopted the intermediate fusion approach, guided by several critical considerations derived from the nature of our data and the specific requirements of depression detection.
-The temporal characteristics of our data streams present a fundamental challenge: audio data requires high sampling rates (100Hz after resampling), facial features combine multiple components captured at 30fps, and textual data exists in a non-temporal format.
+In the implementation, an intermediate fusion approach has been adopted, guided by several critical considerations derived from the nature of the data and the specific requirements of depression detection.
+The temporal characteristics of the data streams present a fundamental challenge: audio data requires high sampling rates (100Hz after resampling), facial features combine multiple components captured at 30fps, and textual data exists in a non-temporal format.
 These varying temporal scales would make early fusion particularly problematic, while late fusion would fail to capture the temporal relationships between modalities that often provide crucial diagnostic information.

-The complexity of our feature space further justifies the hybrid approach.
+The complexity of the feature space further justifies the hybrid approach.
 Audio features encompass a rich set of COVAREP features, including fundamental frequency, formants, and spectral characteristics.
 Facial features combine spatial data from multiple sources, including HOG features, three-dimensional facial landmarks, and Action Units.
 Textual data, processed through TF-IDF vectorization, exists in yet another dimensional space.
 Each of these modalities requires specialized preprocessing and feature extraction techniques that would be lost in an early fusion approach.

-Our hybrid fusion implementation leverages specialized processing for each modality while enabling meaningful cross-modal learning.
+The hybrid fusion implementation leverages specialized processing for each modality while enabling meaningful cross-modal learning.
 Face data is processed through a spatial-temporal attention network (STRNN), audio features are analyzed using RNN with attention mechanisms, and text undergoes TF-IDF transformation.
 These specialized processes feed into a fusion network that projects features into a common dimensional space before combining them through learned layers.
 This architecture allows the model to handle cases where modalities provide complementary or even contradictory information, a common occurrence in depression detection where symptoms may manifest differently across modalities.

 ## Architecture Diagram

-The architectural design of our multimodal fusion system is structured as a hierarchical pipeline that systematically processes and integrates information from three distinct modalities: textual, audio, and facial data.
+The architectural design of the multimodal fusion system is structured as a hierarchical pipeline that systematically processes and integrates information from three distinct modalities: textual, audio, and facial data.
 The architecture follows a modular design philosophy, where each modality undergoes specialized preprocessing and feature extraction before being integrated into a unified representation space.
 This design enables the system to leverage the unique characteristics of each modality while facilitating effective cross-modal learning.

 The architecture begins with the input layer, which receives raw data from three distinct sources: textual transcripts, audio recordings, and facial video streams.
 Each input stream is directed to its specialized preprocessing module, where domain-specific feature extraction techniques are applied.
 The textual data undergoes TF-IDF vectorization to capture semantic content, while audio data is processed through COVAREP feature extraction to obtain acoustic characteristics.
 Facial data is processed through a dedicated feature extraction pipeline that captures both spatial and temporal aspects of facial expressions.